 The aims of this course are to:

-• Provide students with an integrated programme of study, which is both intellectually stimulating and which enables students to reach the required social work Standards of Proficiency (SOPs) stipulated by the Health and Care Professions Council and the Professional Capabilities as set out by The College of Social Work now held by the British Association of Social Workers.
+• Provide students with an integrated programme of study, which is both intellectually stimulating and which enables students to meet the requirements of Social Work England Education and Training Standards.

 • Provide students with the underpinning knowledge, skills, values and abilities to work successfully within social work